amiramonte/09-hw-readmegenerator/README.md

 ## Description

-This project build was designed to assist in learning and implementing the following:
-- Node.js
-- npm Inquirer
-- Javascript
-- Import/Export functionality in Javascript

-All of these skills were used to create a README generator populated through the terminal or command line interface.
+This application is a README generator.
+The README is created through the use of Node.js and the terminal or command line interface.
+The information that is entered into the command line interface is the information that will populate in the README that is generated and commited to the file directory.

 ---